Dan Slater is no longer with the Carnegie Endowment for International Peace.

-Dan Slater is a nonresident scholar in the Asia Program at the Carnegie Endowment for International Peace.
+Dan Slater was a nonresident scholar in the Asia Program at the Carnegie Endowment for International Peace.
 He is the Ronald and Eileen Weiser professor of emerging democracies, director of the Weiser Center for Emerging Democracies, and professor of political science at the University of Michigan.
 He specializes in the politics and history of enduring dictatorships and emerging democracies, with a regional focus on Southeast Asia.

 He comes to Carnegie after twelve years on the faculty at the University of Chicago, where he served as director of the Center for International Social Science Research (CISSR), associate professor in the department of political science, and associate member in the department of sociology.
 His book examining how divergent historical patterns of contentious politics have shaped variation in state power and authoritarian durability in seven Southeast Asian countries, entitled Ordering Power: Contentious Politics and Authoritarian Leviathans in Southeast Asia, was published in the Cambridge Studies in Comparative Politics series in 2010.